CARE FEES PAYMENT PLANS

 What is a Care Fees Payment Plan?

 A Care Fees Payment Plan is an insurance policy that is similar to an annuity.
-In return for a premium an insurance company guarantees to pay a benefit, usually monthly, for the lifetime of the policyholder.
+In return for a premium, an insurance company guarantees to pay a benefit, usually monthly, for the lifetime of the policyholder.
+The benefit should be free of tax if paid direct to your care provider.

-The benefit would normally be set to be the difference between your income and your care fees together with any other regular expenditure.
+The benefit would normally be set as the difference between your income and your care fees together with any other regular expenditure.

-The insurer will ask for a report from your GP and your care provider and will individually underwrite your plan so that it reflects what the insurer believes to be your likely life expectancy.
+The insurer will ask for a report from your GP and your care provider so it can individually underwrite your plan, based on what it believes to be your likely life expectancy.

-Once you have paid the premium the money that remains is broadly protected as usually it will not need to be spent on care.
+Once you have paid the premium, your money that remains is broadly protected as it will not normally need to be spent on care.
+The premium is not returnable.

 A Care Fees Payment Plan can be used to fund care in a care home or care in your own home.